LordDemonos/Quarm.Guide/README.md

 - EarthQuake revamp
 - Earthquakes are now scheduled to occur every 3 to 7 days.
 - Earthquakes now have a duration of three (3) hours.
 - Earthquakes no longer have a ruleset.
 Server Rules 9.x and 10.x are suspended during earthquakes for raid zones.
-Please assume that if your zone doesn't give a message about NPCs being re-popped, that you have to adhere to rules 9.x and 10.x still.
+Please assume that if your zone doesn't give a message about NPCs being re-popped, that you still have to adhere to rules 9.x and 10.x still.

 The current zones considered to be raid zones are:
 - Permafrost Caverns